 Edinburgh is a pretty dog-friendly city.
 As well as some lovely parks for walkies, there are several dog-friendly places to eat and drink.
 But if you’re looking to swap the hustle and bustle of the city streets for some peace and quiet, there are some beautiful spots to be found in and around Edinburgh.
 Not only are there amazing walks right on your doorstep, but the capital’s great dog-friendly buses and trains make reaching surrounding beaches and hills a doddle.

-And remember, if you’re heading out somewhere you can’t take your dog, you can find a loving dog sitter who’ll treat your dog like family on Rover!
-Or if you’ve had enough walkies for one week but your furry best mate hasn’t, Rover has wonderful dog walkers who’d love to take the little fella out for a wander while you put your feet up.
+And remember, if you’re heading out somewhere you can’t take your dog (we wholeheartedly recommend checking out the Edinburgh Must Sees Guide), you can find plenty of loving dog sitters who provide dog boarding in Edinburgh on Rover.com!
+Or if you’ve had enough walkies for one week but your furry best mate hasn’t, we have wonderful dog walkers who’d love to take the little fella out for a wander while you put your feet up.